 Joseph Breinl studied the piano in Munich with Karl-Hermann Mrongovius and Gitti Pirner.
-Winning a scholarship from the Studienstiftung des Deutschen Volkes he attended the Conservatorium van Amsterdam, where he continued his studies of piano and song accompaniment with Willem Brons, Rudolf Jansen and Udo Reinemann.
-Joseph also worked closely with Irwin Gage and Graham Johnson, who have both remained important musical influences in his career.
+Winning a scholarship from the Studienstiftung des Deutschen Volkes he attended the Conservatorium van Amsterdam, graduating in 2003 with the highest distinction.
+Joseph worked closely with Irwin Gage and Graham Johnson, who have both remained important musical influences in his career.

 Numerous radio broadcasts and high-profile appearances have earned Joseph Breinl a reputation as one of the most highly respected piano accompanists and chamber musicians of the younger generation.
 He has performed to critical acclaim at many of the world’s most prestigious venues, including Carnegie Hall, the Concertgebouw, Vienna’s Musikverein, the Semperoper Dresden and Suntory Hall in Tokyo.
-He is also a guest at distinguished festivals such as the Schubertiades at Schwarzenberg and Hohenems, the Ruhr Piano Festival, Edinburgh Festival and the Münchner Opernfestspiele.
-Joseph Breinl has been awarded numerous prizes at international competitions, including the 2003 Wigmore Hall International Song Competition, and the 2005 ECHO Rising Star prize with the mezzo-soprano Christianne Stotijn.
-Joseph works regularly with Miah Persson, Christianne Stotijn, Andre Morsch and Kammersängerin Waltraud Meier.

-Engagements in the 15/16 season and beyond include recitals with prestigious artists such as Waltraud Meier, Christianne Stotijn, Miah Persson and Audun Iversen at venues including London's Wigmore Hall, the Beethovenfest Bonn, Fundación Privada Victoria de los Ángeles Barcelona, Konzerthaus Dortmund, and at Teatro alla Scala Milan.
+Last season’s engagements included recitals with prestigious artists such as Waltraud Meier, Christianne Stotijn, Miah Persson and Audun Iversen at venues including the Beethovenfest Bonn, Fundación Privada Victoria de los Ángeles Barcelona, Konzerthaus Dortmund and Teatro alla Scala Milan.

 Since 2010 Joseph Breinl has been professor of song interpretation and vocal accompaniment at the University of Music and Performing Arts in Graz.